maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

 });
 ```

-In this step we take the values from `networkStubs` and `cookies` to fill the session storage with network stubs and set the correct cookies to enable the mocking functionality in the browser.
+In this step, we take the values from `networkStubs` and `cookies` to fill the session storage with network stubs and set the correct cookies to enable the mocking functionality in the browser.

 One minor inconvenience of this approach is, that we have to first load the page, then set cookies and fill the session storage and then refresh the page to send all necessary cookies and set up the correct network stubs which are triggered immediately.
 This can add up to a several hundred milliseconds of loading time to every page open step.